sajjad27/coderbyte/README.md

 java -jar ./target/Coderbyte.jar
 ```

-3-Now that the application is up and running, you can consume the APIs with the help of "Codertype.postman_collection.json" file found in the project, you can import it in the Postman and enjoy :) Note that the credentials are are the users saved in the database , example of users: [atreyi, dinesh] with similar password for all users: "pass@123"
+3-Now that the application is up and running, you can consume the APIs with the help of "Codertype.postman_collection.json" file found in the project, you can import it in the Postman and enjoy :), make sure you run "/authenticate" api first.
+Note that the credentials are are the users saved in the database , example of users: [atreyi, dinesh] with similar password for all users: "pass@123"